Syntax

 Loops

-A for loop iterates over one or more statements.
+A for loop iterates over statements.

 The current iteration value is stored to a control variable (i in this example) which can be used in the loop body.